Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Experiments

-Both datasets are further sub-divided into a training set and testing set.
+Both datasets are further \red{randomly} sub-divided into a training set and testing set \red{to avoid trail-wise biases}.
 The former comprises 80\% of the data, while the latter contains the remaining 20\%.
-The training set is split into 4 equal mini-batches (i.e., each mini-batch has 20\% of the data).
-All the features are normalized by z-score method.
+The training set is split into 4 equal mini-batches ({\it i.e.}, each mini-batch has 20\% of the data).
+All the features are normalized by the z-score method.
 The normalization parameters are noted for use during the online phase.
 The segmentation time window is set to 64 and 16 for EEG-P and EEG-L, respectively.
 The rate of overlap is 50\% for both datasets.